openebs/mayastor-docs/reference/manual-upgrade.md

   - Data Plane: The Data Plane nexus information containing a list of healthy children has been moved from `$nexus_uuid` to `/openebs.io/mayastor/apis/v0/clusters/$KUBE_SYSTEM_UID/namespaces/$NAMESPACE/volume/$volume_uuid/nexus/$nexus_uuid/info`

 **RPC:**
-  - Control Plane: The RCP for the control plane has been changed from NATS to gRPC.
+  - Control Plane: The RPC for the control plane has been changed from NATS to gRPC.
   - Data Plane: The registration heartbeat has been changed from NATS to gRPC.

 **Pool CRDs:**
   - The pool CRDs have been renamed `DiskPools` (previously, MayastorPools).
   {% endhint %}

 1. In order to start the upgrade process, the following previously deployed components have to be deleted.